Maathiiss/SN-reco_phase_-0-1-/README.md

 Lets start with the two modules `udd2pcd` and `pcd2cd`:

 Theses two modules were written by Manu.
-This code is used to switch from the UDD bank to the CD bank (files are here: `/sps/nemo/snemo/snemo_data/reco_data/UDD/delta-tdc-10us-v3/snemo_run-XXXX_udd.brio`).
+This code is used to switch from the UDD bank to the CD bank (You can find UDD files at this path : `/sps/nemo/snemo/snemo_data/reco_data/UDD/delta-tdc-1600us-v3/snemo_run-${run_number}_udd.brio`).

 ### `udd2pcd`